Stock Exchange Annoucements

 About TECO 2030 ASA

-TECO 2030 is a Norway-based cleantech company developing zero-emission technology for the maritime and heavy industry sectors.
-We are developing PEM hydrogen fuel cell stacks and PEM hydrogen fuel cell modules that enable ships and other heavy-duty applications to become emission-free.
-The company is listed on Euronext Growth on the Oslo Stock Exchange under the ticker TECO, and in New York on the OTCQX under the ticker TECFF.
-TECO2030 is a spinoff of TECO Maritime Group, a group that has provided technology and services to the global shipping industry since 1994.
+The company is listed on Euronext Growth on Oslo Stock Exchange under the ticker TECO and in New York, OTCQX under the ticker TECFF.
+TECO2030 is a spinoff from TECO Maritime Group, a group that has provided technology and services to the global shipping industry since 1994.
 For more information, please visit www.teco2030.no.

 Attachments